Google Europe Students with Disabilities Scholarship

 At Google, we believe information should be universally accessible.
 We are also committed to helping the innovators of the future make the most of their talents by providing scholarships for computer science students with disabilities.
 As part of our commitment, we've partnered with EmployAbility, a nonprofit organization dedicated to assisting students with disabilities while they pursue education and promising careers.

-Persons who are (1) residents of embargoed countries, (2) ordinarily resident in embargoed countries, or (3) otherwise prohibited by applicable export controls and sanctions programs are not eligible to apply for this scholarship.
+- Persons who are (1) residents of embargoed countries, (2) ordinarily residents in embargoed countries, or (3) otherwise prohibited by applicable export controls and sanctions programs are not eligible to apply for this scholarship.

 How to enter

 No purchase necessary to enter or win.
 To enter, applicants are required to complete the online application form and provide any supplementary information and/or documentation as may be requested from time to time.

 Applications are closed and will open again in Fall 2021.